Xiaomi Mi A1 Review

 Let’s Check Out Some of the Camera Samples from Xiaomi Mi A1.

 Below Image is shot by turning the HDR MODE OFF.

 Below Image is SHOT Using the HDR MODE ON – You can easily spot the difference between both the images.
 The HDR allows more light and a better image for landscape shots.
 I would recommend using the HDR mode while taking images outdoors.

 The low Light Camera performance is average, or at times it is poor.
 Also, if we try to shoot in portrait mode in the low light, it doesn’t work.
 There is a lot of grain and noise in images shot indoors in dim light conditions.

-The Below image is not too bad and the camera is able to control the light flares and even capture some details.
+The Below image is not too bad, and the camera can control the light flares and even capture some details.